-6.9 Shared Parental Leave in-touch days
+8.8 Shared Parental Leave in touch (SPLIT) days

-Each employee may take up to 20 in Touch (SPLIT) days during a period of shared parental leave.
-These 20 days are in addition to the 10 KIT days that can be taken by the mother during maternity leave.
+Each employee may take up to 20 in-touch (SPLIT) days during a period of shared parental leave without it bringing the leave to an end.
+These 20 days are in addition to the 10 'Keeping In Touch' (KIT) days that are available to those on maternity or adoption leave.